mozman/ezdxf/docs/source/dxfentities/mesh.rst

     .. attribute:: edges

-        A standard Python list with (v1, v2) tuples (read/write).
-These list represents the edges to which the :attr:`edge_crease_values` values will be applied.
+        A Python list with (v1, v2) tuples (read/write).
+This list represents the edges to which the :attr:`edge_crease_values` values will be applied.
 Each edge consist of exact two vertex indices (= index in :attr:`vertices`).

     .. attribute:: edge_crease_values

-        A standard Python list of float values, one value for each edge. (read/write)
+        A Python list of float values, one value for each edge. (read/write)

     .. automethod:: add_face